 During my years as a doctoral student at MIT under the supervision of Prof. White, I worked on unveiling one of the most prominent mysteries in core plasma transport physics: Why does the temperature at the center of the tokamak increases when the edge is cooled down?

 As a result of three and a half years of work, and thanks to fruitful collaborations with scientists at MIT, General Atomics, Princeton and Max Planck Institute, we provided an explanation to this 20-year-old problem.
-We published five peer-reviewed journal papers, and the work has been featured in about a dozen talks at international conferences and workshops.
+We published five peer-reviewed journal papers, including an article in Physical Review Letters, and the work has been featured in about a dozen talks at international conferences and workshops.
 Our work includes experiments in three world-class devices (Alcator C-Mod, DIII-D and ASDEX Upgrade) and simulations with two of the leading transport solvers in our community (TRANSP and ASTRA).

 C. Angioni et al 2019 Nucl.
 Fusion 59 106007